Vancouver Fire Department (Washington): Fire and EMS Response

+"Apparatus" refers to an unstaffed vehicle, such as an engine, truck, or squad apparatus.

+"Company" normally refers to an apparatus combined with the team of firefighters assigned to it.
+Therefore, "Engine 2" represents the engine and its assigned Captain and firefighters based at Fire Station 2.
+Even if the apparatus is a different machine- a temporary reserve or "spare" engine, the company will still be dispatched and will respond as "Engine 2."
+Reserve apparatus accommodate changeable placards, kept at each station, that properly display company designators for this reason.

+Alarm levels: Each incident type has a specific number of resources assigned to it in the 911 dispatch system.
+Most EMS incidents require just the closest engine, squad, or truck company.
+But an incident at which CPR is in progress would get the two closest companies.
+A room-and-contents house fire is normally assigned three engines, one truck, one squad, and two BCs.
+If the size and complexity of the incident is determined to exceed what was originally reported, the IC may request that CRESA 911 upgrade the incident to a 2-alarm fire.
+The resulting "second alarm" dispatch will send essentially another set of companies mirroring the first (initial) alarm, in this case, 3 more engines and another truck.
+A large commercial building gets more companies initially, and a second alarm at the same address would get a commensurately larger set of additional companies.

 Specialty Teams

-Technical Rescue: Heavy Rescue 5 and a Clark Co.
+Technical Rescue: The Heavy Rescue 5 apparatus and a Clark Co.
 FD 6 multi-purpose vehicle (TRT 61) make up the Clark County Technical Rescue Team fleet.
 The team is composed of members from both departments, as well as from other agencies within Clark County.
-HR5 can be cross-staffed by members of E5 and/or T5 (when available) for initial deployment.
+HR5 can be cross-staffed by members of Engine 5 and/or Truck 5 (when available) for initial deployment.
 This team is a regional asset.

 Hazardous Materials: Engine 10 serves as the on-duty HazMat company for emergency consultation (in addition to its normal fire/EMS duties).
-The special-purpose HazMat 10 unit is not staffed, but is usually part of a team deployment.
-The team must be assembled for a full mobilization, with members often coming from home (paged off-duty).
+The special-purpose HazMat 10 and Foam 10 are not staffed, but are usually part of a team deployment.
+The team must be assembled for a full mobilization, with most members coming from home (paged off-duty).
 This can take 1 hour or more.
 This team is a regional asset.

 Fireboat

-In May 2014, the VFD put into service the Discovery, a 46 ft quick response fireboat.
-This vessel was specially designed for all-season fire and rescue duty on the ColumbIa River.
+In May 2014, the VFD launched the Discovery, a 46 ft quick response fireboat.
+This vessel was specially designed for all-season fire and rescue duty on the Columbia River.
 It can operate in very shallow water, and can beach itself like a landing craft when necessary.
 The fireboat was paid for through a port security grant from the Federal Emergency Management Agency.
 Normally FEMA matches funds raised locally on a three to one basis, but, in Vancouver's case, FEMA waived the requirement for a local contribution to the capital costs, and paid the entire $1.6 million costs itself.